ryan-d-williams/Talent-Marketplace/README.md

 Q. Why?

 A. Talent Marketplace is slow.
 It takes an unacceptable amount of time to reorder assignment preferences.
 Thousands of people use this system every year.
-It's time to work smarter and not harder.
+The hope is this will help someone save a few hours of their life dragging and dropping.

 <br/><br/>
+Q. How long does this take?

+A. After determining what order you want your assignments in, this should only take you a few minutes to accomplish.
+Reordering themselves (usually) takes much, much longer.

+<br/><br/>
 Q. Why JQuery?

 A. The website by default uses JQuery, I'm just piggy-backing off what they are already using to make the script as minimal as possible.

+<br/><br/>
+Q. It says: Error: could not find assignment for position number.
+What do I do?

+A. That means if could not find an assignment matching that position number.
+Check the spelling of the position number, and make sure you haven't accidentally filtered anything out.

 <br/><br/>
 Q. Something went wrong, what do I do now?